 My night – The title is “My night”, but the cover art shows the sun high in the sky, so my initial assumption was that this story occurs at high latitudes, say St. Petersburg or Oslo.
 However, according to the blurb it takes place in Spain, so I am at a loss regarding the cover art.
 According the blurb, the story is about an 18-year-old girl who plans a weekend long party.
 Prediction: After stocking up on alcohol and heading out to the country house, the blurb asks how this weekend could go wrong?
 As a parent, I can imagine, but would rather not.
 Before my thoughts turn in that direction, since this my prediction, let me propose that she and her friends spend a quiet evening watching movies on videotape.
 Yes, that’s better.

-The Very Old Witch and the Turnip Girl – Here’s reverse: it’s not about the young apprentice, but about the post-retirement age witch.
+The Very Old Witch and the Turnip Girl – Here’s a reversal: it’s not about the young apprentice, but about the post-retirement age witch.
 The cover art is, I think, ink and water color of woman outdoors in a garden.
 If this is original artwork by the author, she gets extra points.
 Prediction: The blurb mentions motherhood, so my guess would be that the turnip girl is the witch’s child.
 Since witches often do not have a wholesome reputation in stories, it could well be that the Turnip Girl does not know her real parentage.
 Perhaps she was adopted in the village or maybe the witch even used some sort of spell to arrange that her child be born to another woman.
 Whatever the case, the witch has kept track of her offspring through the years, and in her elderly years (she’s not only an old witch, but a very old witch) is worried about her daughter’s future.
 With a name like Turnip Girl, her daughter probably doesn’t get many suitors, or the ones that come calling, like Cucumber Boy and Legume Lad, probably are not attractive prospects for matrimony.
 The goal of the story is to get Turnip Girl paired off, assure her financial prosperity, and maybe even encourage some grandchildren.
 Whether the witch arranges this through social engineering or potions is her call.

 TextCraft: Alpha Island – The cover art is an ASCII rendering of a man on a desert island.
 That plus the title suggests that this is in some way a textual version of minecraft.
-Prediction: Last year I got taken to task for what many thought was a textual re-rendering of Pokémon Go, but my intent was this was just a mechanic, and apart from the story itself.
+Prediction: Last year I got taken to task for what many thought was a textual re-rendering of Pokémon Go, but my intent was that this was just a mechanic and apart from the story itself.
 I assume that this is the case here, and that the point is not to just reimplement minecraft in text form, but to leverage elements from Minecraft.
 In this case, I believe that the part that will carry over is the world building.
 You’re on an island, but it is explicitly stated that you have a cell phone.
 My guess is that phone is your sole tool.
 Since the island and perhaps your world are ASCII, reshaping your world should be a matter of text editing.
 I expect that this game will involve text manipulation.
 I see that it runs in Java, so maybe this will literally involve shifting letters around graphically, or it may hew closer to standard IF by involving word play or verbal puzzles.

 Nyna Lives – The witch’s familiar is only a stone’s throw from the sorcerer’s apprentice, right?
 All the work, none of the glory?
 Presuming the cat in the cover art is named Nyna, the title suggests either repeated demise of the cat (nine lives) or that the cat survives (Nyna lives).
 Prediction: Perhaps the cat does both, making the witch’s name Schroedinger.
 I wonder if the Nyna Cat is any relation to the Nyan Cat?